 Once you’re in college or pro, start to do a little more but they don’t even lift heavy.

-Resistance bands, parachute, sleds, tires, sand pits, hills are all good for building your power and speed.
+Resistance bands or sets like these, parachute, sleds, tires, sand pits, hills are all good for building your power and speed.
 Don’t do this, until your running form is correct.
 Once you use resistance, make sure you pump your arms and knees.

 Proper form over cool gear